Smaug123/WoofWare.Myriad/README.md

 These are currently somewhat experimental, and I personally am their primary customer.
 The `RemoveOptions` generator in particular is extremely half-baked.

+If you would like to ensure that your particular use-case remains unbroken, please do contribute tests to this repository.
+The `ConsumePlugin` assembly contains a number of invocations of these source generators, so you just need to add copies of your types to that assembly to ensure that I will at least notice if I break the build;
+and if you add tests to `WoofWare.Myriad.Plugins.Test` then I will also notice if I break the runtime semantics of the generated code.

 Currently implemented:

 * `JsonParse` (to stamp out `jsonParse : JsonNode -> 'T` methods);
+* `JsonSerialize` (to stamp out `toJsonNode : 'T -> JsonNode` methods);
 * `RemoveOptions` (to strip `option` modifiers from a type).
 * `HttpClient` (to stamp out a [RestEase](https://github.com/canton7/RestEase)-style HTTP client).
 * `GenerateMock` (to stamp out a record type corresponding to an interface).